- FoodSearcher Tool

 Cranberries, once traditionally consumed seasonally with holiday turkeys, are now consumed year round in processed forms.
 Fresh market cranberries are stored following harvest until it is time to package and ship berries out for the U.S. holiday market.
 Only about 5 percent of cranberries produced in the U.S. are sold fresh and the remaining 95 percent are processed, most commonly for juice and juice blends.
 Most cranberry growers sell their production on contract.
 A handful of companies purchase cranberries directly from growers.
 Massachusetts-based Ocean Spray accounts for about 80 percent of raw cranberry purchases.
 Other handlers include Northland Cranberries, Inc., Wisconsin; Decas Cranberry Products, Massachusetts; Clement Pappas & Company, Inc., New Jersey; and Cliffstar Corporation, New York.

-The forecast for U.S. cranberry production in 2015 was up slightly from 2014, at 841.27 million pounds.
-Wisconsin is the leading producer of cranberries, producing nearly 60 percent of the crop.
-Other leading cranberry producing states include Massachusetts, New Jersey, Oregon, and Washington.
-(USDA NASS 2015).
-The total acres harvested in 2014 was 40,500, with average yield per acre of 10.3 tons, ranging from 4.9 to nearly 12 tons per acre.
-Domestically, the cranberry industry is dominated by a handful of grower/processors.
-Ocean Spray, one of the oldest grower-owned cooperative in the United States, represents over 600 cranberry growers in Massachusetts, Wisconsin, New Jersey, Oregon and Washington as well as in British Columbia and other parts of Canada.The total value of the utilized US production was $254.41 million, 93 percent of the value coming from processed cranberries.
+Production in 2021 was down from previous years.
+Total production was 6.97 million barrels harvested or approximately 697 million pounds.
+Wisconsin is the leading producers of cranberries, producing 59 percent of the U.S. crop in 2021.
+Other leading cranberry producing states include Massachusetts, New Jersey, and Oregon.
+(USDA NASS 2022).
+The total acres of cranberries harvested in 2021 was 38,100 with average yield per acre of 185.7 barrels.
+The total value of the utilized U.S. cranberry production was $272.09 million, 94.9 percent of th value coming from processed cranberries.
+Domestically, the cranverry industry is dominated by a handful of grower/processors.
+Ocean Spray, one of the oldest grower-owned cooperative in the United States, represents over 600 cranberry growers in Massachusetts, Wisconsin, New Jersey, Oregon and Washington as well as producers in British Columbia and Quebec, Canada and Chile

 Cranberry Highlights.
-2014.
+2016.
 USDA National Agricultural Statistics Service.

 National Retail Report – Specialty Crops.
 Issued weekly by the USDA Agriculture Marketing Service.